 Later in life when I was married, and hopeful I would like Christmas again, my ex wouldn’t buy me what I wanted and then complained about everything I got him.
 So in a nutshell, I just don’t have any really positive memories around this holiday.

 I remember of wanting so badly to have the ‘normal’ Christmas that I thought everyone else out there was having.
 I wanted it to be a happy and fun time.
 But the reality was it was always miserable due to unrealistic expectations, overspending, guilt, unhappiness and more.
 Regardless, it has never been fun for me.

 As adults, my family just stopped it all.
 No gifts anymore – we just get together and have a meal.
 It is SO much better!
 I kind of wish we’d done that all along, though I know that would be hard to explain to children.

 Feeling like a Grinch?

 The thing is, Christmas kind of puts a bad taste in my mouth now.
 I of course see the religious and spiritual side to it, and the family time, but the rest of it – the materialistic part – kind of makes me sad.
 It’s just not worth it.
 The crazy expectations our society sets up for us.
-The build-up, the let-down, the disappointment, the bad feelings.
+The build-up, the let-down, the disappointment, the bad feelings, and the debt.
 That’s what it represents for me in so many ways.
 I don’t decorate for Christmas, I prefer not to exchange gifts (as it often brings up those old feelings), and I definitely don’t want to go broke over it.